-Medicare covers many of your healthcare costs after you turn 65, but it doesn’t cover everything.
-You may be eligible for a high-deductible Medicare plan called a Medicare savings account (MSA).
+Medicare covers many of your healthcare costs after you turn 65. years old, but it doesn’t cover everything.
+You may be eligible for a high-deductible Medicare plan called a Medicare medical savings account (MSA).
 These health plans use a flexible savings account that’s funded each year by the government.

 For some Medicare users, these plans are a way of stretching your money further when it comes to covering the cost of your deductibles and copays.

 Medicare savings accounts aren’t as widely used as you might think — probably because there’s a lot of confusion about who’s eligible and how they work.
 This article will cover the basics of Medicare savings accounts, including the pros and cons of having one.

 Like employer-supported health savings accounts (HSAs), Medicare MSAs are an option for people who have high-deductible, private health insurance plans.
 The major difference is that MSAs are a type of Medicare Advantage plan, also known as Medicare Part C. MSAs are sold by private insurance companies that contract with banks to create the savings accounts.

 If you have an MSA, Medicare seeds that account with a certain amount of money at the beginning of each year.
 The money that’s deposited in your MSA is tax-exempt.
 As long as you use the money in your MSA for eligible healthcare costs, it’s tax-free to withdraw.

 Once you have reached your annual deductible using the MSA, the rest of your Medicare-eligible healthcare costs are covered through the end of the year.

 Prescription drug coverage, also called Medicare Part D, isn’t automatically covered under an MSA.
 You can purchase Medicare Part D coverage separately, and the money you spend on prescription drugs can still come out of your Medicare MSA.
 However, copays on drugs won’t count toward your deductible.
 They’ll count toward the Medicare Part D’s out-of-pocket spending limit.